odysseus0/appearance-notify/README.md

 just prepare && just publish
 ```

-This computes the next version (svu), bumps `Version.swift`, regenerates `CHANGELOG.md` (git-cliff), tags and pushes, builds a universal binary, creates a GitHub release with notes, and updates the Homebrew formula.
+This computes the next version (svu), bumps `Version.swift`, regenerates `CHANGELOG.md` (git-cliff), tags and pushes, builds a universal binary, creates a GitHub release with notes, and updates the Homebrew tap formula (`odysseus0/homebrew-tap`).

-### Developer Tasks
+## Developer Tasks

+### Simple dev workflows
+- just run — build and run hooks once with current appearance
+- just daemon — build and run watcher in foreground (Ctrl-C to stop)
+- just service-point-local — point Homebrew service at your local build and reload
+- just service-restore — restore Homebrew service to the original binary

 ```bash
 just version   # preview next tag and release notes (no changes)